wojciech-kulik/xcodebuild.nvim/README.md

 ## ✨ Features

-- [x] Support for iOS, iPadOS, and macOS apps.
+- [x] Support for iOS, iPadOS, and macOS apps built using Swift.
 - [x] Project-based configuration.
-- [x] Project Manager to manage files without using Xcode.
+- [x] Project Manager to deal with project files without using Xcode.
-- [x] Configuration wizard to setup: project file, scheme, config, device, and test plan.
+- [x] Test Explorer to visually present a tree with all tests and results.
-- [x] Built based on core command line tools like `xcodebuild` and `xcrun simctl`.
-It doesn't require any external tools, only `xcbeautify` to format logs, but it could be changed in configuration.
+- [x] Built using official command line tools like `xcodebuild` and `xcrun simctl`.
-- [x] Build, run and test actions.
-- [x] Test Explorer to visually present all tests and results.
+- [x] Actions to build, run, debug, and test apps.
 - [x] App deployment to selected iOS simulator.
-- [x] Uninstall mobile app.
-- [x] Running only selected tests (one test, one class, selected tests in visual mode, whole test plan).
+- [x] Buffer integration with test results (code coverage, success & failure marks, duration, extra diagnostics).
-- [x] Showing icons with test result next to each test.
+- [x] Code coverage report with customizable levels.
-- [x] Showing test duration next to each test.
-- [x] Showing test errors in diagnostics and on the quickfix list.
-- [x] Showing build errors and warnings on the quickfix list.
-- [x] Showing build progress bar based on the previous build time.
-- [x] Showing code coverage.
-- [x] Showing preview of failed snapshot tests (if you use [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing))
+- [x] Browser of failing snapshot tests with a diff preview (if you use [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing)).
-- [x] Advanced log parser to detect all errors, warnings, and failing tests and to present them nicely formatted.
+- [x] Advanced log parser to detect all errors, warnings, and failing tests to present them nicely formatted.
-- [x] Auto saving files before build or test actions.
 - [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and attach the debugger.
 - [x] [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) integration with console window to show app logs.
-- [x] [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration to show current device and project settings.
+- [x] [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration to show selected device, test plan, and other project settings.
-- [x] [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration to show pickers with selectable project options.
 - [x] Picker with all available actions.
+- [x] Highly customizable (many config options, auto commands, highlights, and user commands).

 ## ⚡️ Requirements